illusori/space-engineers-zi-pubsub/README.md

     double wind_turbine_efficiency = SomeCalculationOrOther();

     // Let's issue it as a datapoint.issue event.

+    // Event names should be dot.notation to namespace them.
+    // You should probably try to be descriptive and general purpose so other people can
+    // use your event format, rather than try to make it specific to your scripts.

     // This event takes a dataset name and a datapoint value as arguments.
     IssueEvent("datapoint.issue", $"\"wind_turbine_efficiency\" {wind_turbine_efficiency}");
 }